 - Complete additional paperwork if you wish to continue UPlan coverage.
-These forms can be completed during a retirement appointment with an Employee Benefits Counselor, which should be made at least 2 months prior to retirement and can be scheduled by calling Employee Benefits at 612-626-6847.
+These forms can be completed during a retirement appointment with an Employee Benefits Counselor, which should be made at least two (2) months prior to retirement and can be scheduled by calling the OHR Contact Center.
 If the proper retirement paperwork is not completed, retiree medical and dental coverage will not continue after retirement.
-If you chose not to continue coverage, you are not eligible to rejoin the UPlan Retiree Group in the future.
-If you are not eligible to join the UPlan Retiree Group, you are eligible for COBRA continuation of coverage, which may be exercised by contacting Employee Benefits at 612-626-6847 for election forms and additional information.
+If you choose not to continue coverage, you are not eligible to rejoin the UPlan Retiree Group in the future.
+If you are not eligible to join the UPlan Retiree Group, you are eligible for COBRA continuation of coverage, which may be exercised by contacting the OHR Contact Center for election forms and additional information.

-- Sign the Subsequent Release and appropriate benefit forms on the Last Day of Employment and forward to Employee Benefits.
+- Sign the Subsequent Release and appropriate benefit forms on the last day of employment and forward to OHR.